CS126SP20/final-project-agpai2/DEVELOPMENT.md

 3. Made a change in code to show Link's movement while moving

 4. Wrote test cases for as many testable functions as possible

+5. Working on expanding the game map and making most/all caves accessible